abachi-io/blockchain-service/README.md

 ## Introduction

-This service is used for storing/retrieving hash stores in the blockchain
+This service is used for storing/retrieving hashes on the blockchain

 ## API Documentation